 Northern shovelers begin pairing in December.
 Males use a variety of auditory displays to attract females.
 Females use their body, feet and bill to make a small depression on the ground about 8 inches wide, usually within 150 feet of water.
 The nest scrape is almost completely surrounded by vegetation and is lined with downy feathers.
 Hens lay 8-12 eggs, which incubate for 22-25 days.

-Range: Departs from the wintering grounds in late March and are one of the last ducks to arrive on the breeding grounds.
-Breeds in the prairie pothole and parkland regions.
+The northern shoveler departs from wintering grounds in late March and are one of the last ducks to arrive on breeding grounds.
+They breed in the prairie pothole and parkland regions.